Tricentis/qTest.Integration.Pulse/parsers/README.md

 ### SonarQubeJSON.js
 This is a parser for the SonarQube JSON format for code quality and assurance.
 Leverage the webhook calls in SonarQube, please see this article to configure and review the expected format: https://docs.sonarqube.org/latest/project-administration/webhooks/

-### SpecFlowXML.js
+### SpecflowTRX.js
-This is a parser for Tricents SpecFlow product TRX XML result files.
-It does not support HTML report output.
+This is a parser for legacy Tricents SpecFlow product TRX result files.
+It does not support HTML report output, nor does it support the new XML output from later versions of SpecFlow.

 ### TestNGXML.js
 This is a parser for TestNG XML results files.
 It does not support Extent HTML reports.